Los Angeles wooden arbor, pergola, patio cover, fence, deck, driveway gate, entry gate, garden gate, tree house and play house designer and builder.

 Since this is what the client will see every day, this is where estimates provide the most detail.
 Again, you want to compare the type, grade and size of wood used, as well as the hardware, and construction details.

-For a long life, you want to have a rot resistant wood (such as redwood or cedar), a hardwood (such as red balau) or a low maintenance wood composite (such as Trex™).
+For a long life, you want to have a rot resistant wood (such as Redwood or Cedar), a hardwood (such as Red Balau) or a low maintenance wood composite (such as Trex™).
 Soft woods (such as douglas fir or pine) are often cheap alternatives that do not last long when exposed to the outdoor elements and termites.

 Just as important as the type of wood is the grade and quality of wood used.
 Cheaper grades cost less, so it is easy for a contractor to underbid a project by planning to use a lower grade of wood.
 Often, these lower grades feature more knots, uneven color, and less inherent protection from the elements.
 (See my wood selection guide for more information on wood grades and why they are important.)
 The quality of wood also varies greatly, and selecting from the top of the pile may be fast and easy but undermine the functionality and life of your structure.